alexyirsa/CustomerBack/README.md

 7. Next, you need to push your changes to your forked repository on GitHub.
 This will upload your branch and its commits to your online repository.
 You can push your changes by using the git push command with the name of your remote (usually origin) and the name of your branch.

 8. Finally, you need to create a pull request from your branch to the original repository that you forked from.
 A pull request is a request for the maintainers of the original repository to review and merge your changes into their main branch.
 You can create a pull request by clicking the Pull Request button on your forked repository page on GitHub.

+## Getting Started
+### Requirements
+1. Java 17 or higher
+### Installation
+1. Clone the repository.
+2. Enter the project folder and run the command ./mvnw package.
+3. Run the command java -jar target/customer-back-0.0.1-SNAPSHOT.jar.
+4. Open your browser and go to http://localhost:8080/swagger-ui.html.
+5. Optionally, you can clone the Angular front-end from the following [repository:](https://github.com/sotobotero/customer-front.)